Skip to main content

 Bay Rum

-Dominica is famous for bay leaves used to produce bay rum.
-While primarily used for cologne, traditional bay leaf liqueur is also produced.
+Dominica is known for the bay leaves that go into bay rum.
+Most of it ends up as cologne, but a traditional bay leaf liqueur is made too.

 spirit40%